nimflow/nimflow-docs/docs/welcome.md

 ## Get Started

-Learn what nimflow is all about in the [Tutorial](./tutorial/tutorial-intro).
+Learn what nimflow is all about in the [Get Started Guide](./tutorial/tutorial-intro).

+## License

+Learn about our Software License for the Self-Hosted edition in [License](./license).